silverbulletmd/silverbullet/website/TLS.md

 Replace `silverbullet.mydomain.com` with any domain that you have configured to resolve to the IP of your server, and the `:3000` port with whatever local port you run SilverBullet on.

 Restart Caddy and access SilverBullet via `https://silverbullet.mydomain.com`.
-On first load, Caddy will use [certbot](https://certbot.eff.org/) to issue a TLS certificate and install (and update) it automatically.
+On first load, Caddy will work with Let’s Encrypt to issue a TLS certificate and install (and update) it automatically, this may take a minute, so be patient.

 ## Self-signed certificate
 It is possible to self sign certificates and use those.
 Search the Internet for instructions on how to do this, [here is website that describes the way it works and how to do it](https://www.ssldragon.com/blog/what-is-self-signed-certificate/).

-# Alternative: Pikapods (SaaS)
-If you’re ok having your SilverBullet instance be hosted by a third party, consider using [PikaPods](https://www.pikapods.com/pods?run=silverbullet).
-From about $1.50/month you can host SilverBullet there.
-It will automatically install and update SilverBullet for you, and expose it on a sub-domain via https.